BOC Privacy Statement

 Category 1: Strictly necessary cookies

 These cookies are essential in order to enable users to move around the website and to choose to use certain features, such as accessing secure areas of the website and using shopping carts or e-billing.
-For example, these cookies allow the BOC website administrators to log in and carry out updates and site maintenance, and BOC members to renew online or make purchases using the online shopping cart facility.
+For example, these cookies allow the BOC website administrators to log in and carry out updates and site maintenance, and BOC members to renew membership online, make a donation, or make purchases using the online shopping cart facility.
 No consent is required for these types of cookies.

 Category 2: Performance cookies